pulp-platform/quantlab/docs/quantlib/editing/graphrewriting.rst

 * the second sub-section will summarise the principles of *number representations* and *digital arithmetic*;
 * the last sub-section will illustrate some of the general-purpose graph rewriting rules implemented in QuantLab's quantlib sub-package.

-Due to the often device-specific nature of the required folding and casting operations, we refer the reader to the examples of arithmetic computational graph rewriting rules implemented in the :ref:`TWN accelerator <backends-twn-accelerator>` backend package.

 The algebraic approach to graph rewriting
 -----------------------------------------